aionic-org/aionic-core/README.md

 [![Build Status](https://travis-ci.org/Aionic-Apps/aionic-core.svg?branch=master)](https://travis-ci.org/Aionic-Apps/aionic-core)

 Aionic offers open source applications for project management and collaboration.
-Our focus is on simplifying and accelerating the workflow for agile teams.
+Our focus is on simplifying and accelerating the workflow of agile teams.

 ## Description